⚖️ Understanding The Law the Right Way | Arrest vs Detention Explained — Chapter Eight

 Remaining silent protects your statements.

-It does not stop escalation.
+It does not prevent escalation.

 Probable Cause Must Exist Before Arrest

-Probable cause cannot be created after restraint.
+It cannot be created after restraint.

 Why This Distinction Decides Cases

-Many cases hinge on one question:
+Many legal outcomes hinge on one question:

 Was this still a detention — or had it become an arrest?